Stability phenomena for Kac-Moody groups: Families

-\begin{remark} In the discussion above, we have illustrated our results for the family $\E_n$.
-However, the arguments apply much more generally.
-Assume we are given some other family $\M_n$ of Kac-Moody groups with the property that for some fixed $n_0$, the Dynkin diagram of $\M_{n_0}$ admits a distinguished node labeled $0$ and so that the Dynkin diagram for $\M_{n_0+n}$ is obtained by extending the node $0$ by the Dynkin diagram of $\A_n$ along nodes labeled by the negative integers as illustrated in the diagram (\ref{diagram:E9+n}) for $\E_{9+n}$ shown above.
+In the discussion above, we have illustrated our results for the family $\E_n$.
+However, the arguments apply much more generally as we now proceed to show.

+\begin{definition} Let $\M_n$ be a family of Kac-Moody groups with the property that for some fixed $n_0$, the Dynkin diagram of $\M_{n_0}$ admits a distinguished node labeled $0$ and so that the Dynkin diagram for $\M_{n_0+n}$ is obtained by extending the node $0$ by the Dynkin diagram of $\A_n$ along nodes labeled by the negative integers as illustrated in the diagram (\ref{diagram:E9+n}) for $\E_{9+n}$ shown above.
 Furthermore, assume that the family $\M_n$ satisfies the property described in Observation \ref{obs1}.
-In other words, we assume that a subset $J$ is a spherical poset for $\M_{n_0+n}$ if and only if $J \cap I_0$ is a spherical poset for $\M_{n_0}$ where $I_0$ denotes the set of nodes in the Dynkin diagram for $\M_{n_0}$.
-Then the same argument given in the proof of theorem \ref{main} shows that the groups $\M_n$ homologically stabilize and that the analog of remark \ref{rem2} also holds for this family for some choice of lower bound on the primes $p$.
+In other words, we assume that a subset $J$ is a spherical poset for $\M_{n_0+n}$ if and only if $J \cap I_0$ is a spherical poset for $\M_{n_0}$ where $I_0$ denotes the set of nodes in the Dynkin diagram for $\M_{n_0}$. \end{definition}

-Families of the form $\M_n$ considered above are extremely easy to construct.
+\begin{remark} Families of the form $\M_n$ considered above are extremely easy to construct.
 For instance, we may start with the Dynkin diagram of any Kac-Moody group, and increasingly extend any chosen node linearly in one direction.
 It is easy to see that this procedure will either define an infinite family of compact Lie groups, or eventually define a diagram $\M_{n_0}$ so that all subsequent extensions $\M_{n_0+n}$ will satisfy the conditions described above.
-For instance, if one begins with the Dynkin diagram of $\A_4$ and performs the above procedure starting with the second node, then one recovers the family $\E_n$ as is evident from the diagram (\ref{diagram:E9+n}) for $\E_{9+n}$ shown above. \end{remark}
+For instance, if one begins with the Dynkin diagram of $\A_4$ and performs the above procedure starting with the second node, then one recovers the family $\E_n$ with $n_0 = 9$ as is evident from the diagram (\ref{diagram:E9+n}) for $\E_{9+n}$ shown above. \end{remark}